-- (I) The needs of working parents will be met by assisting them in activities that promote learning and build rapport with their child. - (2) The needs of each individual child will be met through learning activities that promote each child's development of self-confidence, social competence, learning through play, and fostering independence. - (3) A rich environment will be provided through activities in different interest areas which promote children's emergent literacy, mathematical and scientific thinking, and develop an understanding of social learning. - (4) Children with special needs will be actively involved in all learning/social activities through inclusion and assistance of class.
+- 1. The needs of each individual child will be met through learning activities that promote each child's development of self-confidence, social competence, learning through play, and fostering independence. - 2.
+A rich environment will be provided through activities in different interest areas which promote children's emergent literacy, mathematical and scientific thinking, and develop an understanding of social learning. - 3.
+Children with special needs will be actively involved in all learning/social activities through inclusion and assistance of class.